Skip to main content

 • Self-supervised learning: Learn by predicting missing or corrupted parts of the data, without explicit labels.

-Training is computationally intensive, often requiring extensive GPU or TPU clusters.
+Training is computationally intensive, often requiring expensive GPU or TPU clusters.
 While this initial cost can be very high, it is more or less a one-time expense.
 Once the model achieves desired accuracy, retraining is usually only necessary to update or improve the model periodically.

 Inference: Using the model in real-time